 South Dakota is among the states that have enacted a reference immunity law.
 Under South Dakota law, an employer is presumed to be acting in good faith when making a written disclosure about a current or former employee's job performance to a prospective employer at the written request of either the current or former employee or the prospective employer (SD Stat.
 Sec.
 60-4-12).
 Unless the presumption of good faith is rebutted by clear and convincing evidence, the employer may not be held liable for the disclosure or its consequences.
 The presumption of good faith can only be rebutted by proving that the employer:

 • Recklessly, knowingly, or with a malicious purpose disclosed false or deliberately misleading information; or

 • Disclosed information subject to a nondisclosure agreement or information that is confidential under any federal or state law.

-Employees and former employees ...
+Employees and former employees are entitled, upon written ...